zdharma-continuum/zinit/docs/NPM-Packages.md

 2. Invoke `npm login`.

 3. Populate the `package.json` – I suggest grabbing the one for `fzf` or `doctoc` and doing a few substitutions like `doctoc` → `your-project` and then simply filling the `default` profile in the `zplugin-ices` object – it's obvious how to do this.

 4. The project name in the `package.json` should start with `zsh-`.
-The prefix will be skipped when soecifying it with Zplugin.
+The prefix will be skipped when specifying it with Zplugin.

 5. Commit and invoke `npm publish`.